machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 > <i><small>The omni-channel experience spectrum around the conversational app.</small></i>

 A conversational app can work on all these communication channels as the pivot of the integration.
-Let's call such an app that ships omni-channel experiences an **omni-channel app**.
-It helps businesses in the following aspects:
+Let's call an app that ships omni-channel experiences an **omni-channel app**.
+It can help businesses in the following aspects:

-- Link marketing, sales and customer services together as a unified service.
+- Link marketing, sales and customer services together as an unified service.
 - Make sure the business has identical image and style on every channel.
-- Maximize the overall traffic by combining all the channels together.
+- Maximize the overall traffic by referring users between different channels.

 The omni-channel experience is already widely adopted in marketing.
-Now the omni-channel apps can not only automate the marketing works, but also integrate all kinds of customer experiences to provide services as a whole.
+Now the omni-channel apps can not only automate the marketing works, but also integrate all the customer experiences together to serve as a whole.

 ## The Next-Gen App

-Back to the initial question, so what would the next-gen app be like?
+Back to the initial question, so what would the next-gen app be like based on these utilities?

-Now we can build chat UI/UX in modular way, which enable bots to have consistent knowledge, personality and chatting skills.
-The app can interacts with users on many social platforms to provide an integrated services as a profession.
-These utilities enable software to do what we can do in the social network.
+Now we can build chat UI/UX modules in programming, so the apps can have consistent chatting skills, knowledge and personality.
+The apps interacts with users on many social platforms and provide an integrated services as the profession.
+All these enable software to act more like real people.

 _The next-gen app is **Software as an Individual** in the social network._